matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 372) What is a defect?
 Answer: The defect is when the actual result doesn't match with the expected result.
 Usually, we have our expected results from the product specification document includes all the aspects of the product.
-For example, if software is difficult to understand, hard to use, slow, or just not right and it wasn't mentioned in product specification, it is a valid defect.
+For example, if software is difficult to understand, hard to use, slow, or just not right, and it wasn't mentioned in product specification, it is a valid defect.

 373) Mock Functionality?